nadeoki/tf2/README.md

 Note that dxlevel 80 and 81 remove warpaints / skins, as those are DX9 only.
 Personally I recommend 90 or 95 depending which works better for you, unless you're running a toaster and really need the extra fps from DX8.

+# Crosshair
+Using my config enables custom crosshairs.
+By default it uses a quake 3 crosshair.
+If you want to return to the default ones, check inside crosshair.cfg for instructions

 # Networking
 Type ``goodnet`` or ``badnet`` into the console to set execute configs specific to internet connection.